N365 provides a real opportunity for the NHS trusts to better protect themselves against cybercriminals and previously stacked odds.

 Protecting confidential data as its stored (at rest) and when in use is vital to the NHS and N365 delivers this with data leak prevention software across email, cloud and removable storage.
 This all makes accidental data leakage much less likely and flags potential leaks or breaches quickly for investigation.

 Identity and access management is crucial to keep staff, front line services and data safe, ensuring only those who should have access do.
 N365 NHS will help trusts on their journey to be more secure by removing out-dated reliance on passwords from the loop.
 Passwords take time and effort for the legitimate user, not the hacker.
 If you know that unique and complex password (and the other 142 you maintain and safeguard at the same time) so does the hacker.
 Especially when the hacker is working on behalf of a nation state.

 Let’s also not forget the 85% of IT support time misspent helping people reset their passwords and the small fact that nearly 90% of breaches involve passwords.
 The deployment of N365 can involve an implementation of better access management with Windows Hello, making use of multi factor authentications, just more intelligently.

 As a Microsoft Solutions partner - Security accredited, Centrality helps customers develop a cyber security improvement plan, reducing the likelihood of database hackers accessing data, illegally.
-Find out more about our IT Managed Security Services.
+Find out more about our Cyber Security Services.